rsdoiel/antenna/archives/2025/science_and_technology_2025.10.md

 ---

-## CISA worker says 100-strong red team fired after DOGE cancelled contract
+## CISA pen-tester says 100-strong red team binned after DOGE canceled contract

-date: 2025-03-12, updated: 2025-03-12, from: The Register (UK I.T.
+date: 2025-03-12, updated: 2025-03-13, from: The Register (UK I.T.
 News)

-<h4>Election infosec advisory agency also shuttered</h4> <p>A penetration tester who worked at the US govt&#39;s CISA claims his 100-strong team was dismissed after Elon Musk&#39;s Trump-blessed DOGE unit cancelled a contract – and that more staff at the cybersecurity agency have also been let go.…</p>
+<h4>Election infosec advisory center also shuttered</h4> <p><strong>Updated</strong>  A penetration tester who worked at the US govt&#39;s CISA claims his 100-strong team was effectively dismissed after Elon Musk&#39;s Trump-blessed DOGE unit cancelled a contract – and that more folks have also been put out of work by the cybersecurity agency.…</p>

 <br>